zahidbiscj/habit-tracker/V1_FINAL_REQUIREMENTS.md

 - ✅ Month/Year/Week fields for optimized range queries (no date range scans)
 - ✅ Seamless mapping to Excel format (tasks array = daily columns)

+**Monthly Aggregation Calculations (Calendar Overview):**
+- For a month review (e.g., "December 2025 Overview"), show: **total tasks assigned up to today** and **total completed**.
+- For each day from month start to today:
+  - For each goal active on that day (goal.startDate <= day <= goal.endDate), count all its tasks as assigned for that day.
+  - Sum all assigned tasks for all days up to today (not future days).
+  - Sum all completed tasks (where user marked value=true) for those days.
+- **Display:**
+  - "December 2025 Overview: 13/15 tasks completed (87%)"
+  - Where 13 = total completed tasks (across all days so far), 15 = total assigned tasks (across all days so far), 87% = (13/15)*100
+- Example: If 21st Dec = 2 tasks, 22nd Dec = 3 tasks, 23rd Dec = 10 tasks, then for Dec 1-23: total assigned = 2+3+10=15, completed = sum of all completed in those days.
+- This ensures the review reflects actual workload and progress, not just unique task IDs.

 ### Notification
 | Field        | Type      | Description                                    |
 |--------------|-----------|------------------------------------------------|